knguyen60/FlowSketch/README.md

 1. Clone Repo

-2. Create your own branch (call is name-dev, such as mark-dev)
+2. Create your own branch (call it name-dev, such as mark-dev)

 How to Work: